CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 assignments.
 Most assignments have a component that is graded for the entire group and a component that is graded individually.
 By default, group assignments will receive a single grade, for all individuals.
-However, we reserve the right to institute peer grading in problematic situations, detailed in the  Team Policy.
+However, we reserve the right to institute peer grading in problematic situations, as detailed in the [Team Policy](/teamwork).

 Please fill out the [Teamwork Survey](https://forms.gle/6gCJekKbrhaq9gz67)</a> so we can begin forming groups.